 Willfully keeps its people in ignorance concerning the extent,

-magnitude and significance of theological differences between the Gospels, and
+magnitude and significance of theological differences within the Gospels, and

 between the conversational and factual differences in various Gospel accounts.

-Willfully keeps its people in ignorance concerning the evolution of its
+Willfully keeps its people in ignorance concerning the evolution and

 Violates Jesus' clear instruction against hierarchies and authority